moucheng2017/MisMatch-Semi-Seg/README.md

 because of the cluster assumption.
 However, the cluster assumption does not hold in the data space in segmentation (https://arxiv.org/abs/1906.01916).
 Fortunately, the cluster assumption can be observed in the feature space even for segmentation.
-Therefore, we propose to use consistency regularisation on feature perturbations and we propose to learn feature perturbations end-to-end with network architecture manipulations.
+Therefore, we propose to use consistency regularisation on feature perturbations for semi-supervised segmentation and we propose to learn feature perturbations end-to-end with network architecture manipulations.

 ### Our Contributions and Method: